sk-vikash/Hashing/README.md

 ## Operation

-The service operation is normally automated but can be manually operated
+The service operation is normally automated but can be manually operated.

   * Navigate to the filesystem path containing the assembled jar file
   * Use `mvn clean package` to generate the jar artifacts.